ingydotnet/git-subrepo/ReadMe.md

 The `git-subrepo` command benefits these roles in the following ways:

 * Extremely simple and intuitive commandline usage.
-* Users get the repo and all subrepos just by cloning the repo.
+* Users get your repo and all your subrepos just by cloning your repo.
-* Collaborators know when a subdir is a subrepo.
+* Collaborators know when a subdir is a subrepo (it has a .gitrepo file).
-* Owners do not deal with any of the usual complications of keeping submodules in sync.
+* Owners do not deal with the complications of keeping submodules in sync.
 * Subrepos can contain other subrepos.
+* Branching with subrepos just works.
 * Moving/renaming a subrepo subdir just works.
+* Your git history is kept squeaky clean.
+* Every clone and pull is just one commit (plus a merge).
+* Upstream history is condensed into one commit.
+* A subrepo (and all related history) can be removed in one command.

 ## Installation